Academy Teachers

 Broadway Stars

-Zoe is a versatile Montreal pianist, singer, conductor, and composer / arranger.
-She has a Bachelor of Music in Performance (voice) and a Master’s in Conducting from McGill University.
-As a singer, she was a member of the McGill Opera and the Université de Montréal Musical Theater Troupe.
-She now works as a professional chorister and freelance soloist.
-From 2013 to 2017, she was the musical and artistic director of the Phoenix Musical group.
-Her accomplishments as a pianist / musical director include Wicked, Once Upon a Mattress, Beauty and the Beast, The Wedding Singer, Next to Normal, the Festival des comédies musicales de Québec, as well as several children's musicals she has performed.
+Zoe is a versatile Montreal pianist, singer, conductor, and composer/arranger.
+She has a Bachelor of Music in Performance (voice) and a Master in Conducting from McGill University.
+As a singer, she was a member of the McGill Opera and the Université de Montréal Musical Theater Company.
+From 2013 to 2017, she was the musical and artistic director of the Phoenix Musical Company.
+Her accomplishments as a pianist/musical director include Wicked, Once Upon a Mattress, Beauty and the Beast, The Wedding Singer, Next to Normal, the Quebec Musical Theatre Festival, Shrek, The Wizard of Oz, Rent, as well as several children's musicals she has composed.
+She currently conducts the South Shore Children's Chorus.
 Zoe is also a piano and voice teacher.
-She currently directs the Ciné-Jazz Choir and is an assistant for the McGill Conservatory Choirs, and the South Shore Children's Choir.
-This will be Zoe’s 2nd year with the Segal Academy.
+Zoe has been working with the Academy for many years!

 Madeleine Scovil (she/her)